 Google constantly tries to improve its service quality, offering transparency and seamless experiences to its customers/users.
-In that direction, the internet behemoth is committed to providing extended choices and control over ads and has, therefore, started verifying advertisers’ identities.
+In that vein, the internet behemoth is committed to providing extended choices and control over ads and has, therefore, started verifying advertisers’ identities.

 - Who is getting in the identity verification initiative?

-- What happens if Google picks my Law Firm for identity verification?
+- What happens if Google picks my law firm for identity verification?

 - If the account is set up with automatic/manual payments, you’ll need to send over your registration documents, including your Law Firm’s legal name and country.
 The files Google is accepting are the following: